David S. Chang: Tenure as State Chair of the Hawaii Republican Party

 Under Chang, Republicans failed to field candidates for more legislative races than the previous election.
 In 2010, under the previous chair, Republicans fielded candidates in 63 of the total 66 (95%) races for state Senate and House of Representative seats.
 In 2012, under Chang, Republicans fielded candidates in 49 of the total 71 (64%) races for state Senate and House of Representative seats.
 For the 2012 general election, two incumbent Republicans (George Fontaine and Corinne Ching) lost elections to Democrats and one Republican, his then-wife Beth Fukumoto, defeated an incumbent Democrat, for a net loss of one state House of Representatives seat.
 The number of Republicans in the state Senate did not change due to the 2012 election.

 Federal races for the United States Senate and House of Representatives were unsuccessful.
-Republican candidate Linda Lingle received 160,994 votes (36.8%) in her loss to Democrat Mazie Hirono's 269,489 (61.6%) votes for United States Senator This result contrasted with the 2002 Hawaii Governor election where Lingle defeated Hirono by 197,009 (51.6%) to 179,647 (46.6%) votes.
+Republican candidate Linda Lingle received 160,994 votes (36.8%) in her loss to Democrat Mazie Hirono's 269,489 (61.6%) votes for United States senator This result contrasted with the 2002 Hawaii Governor election where Lingle defeated Hirono by 197,009 (51.6%) to 179,647 (46.6%) votes.

 Democrat Colleen Hanabusa also defeated former congressman Republican Charles Djou by 116,505 (53.5%) to 96,824 (44.4%) votes and Democrat Tulsi Gabbard defeated Republican Kawika Crowley 168,503 (76.8%) to 40,707 (18.6%) votes in the two races for United States Representative for Hawaii.

 Despite the results of the 2012 election, in December 2012, Chang was selected by Campaigns & Elections Magazine as one of the five Republicans for Hawaii's Top 10 Influencers of the 2012 Elections.

 Due to his position as chair, Chang served as a superdelegate to the 2012 Republican National Convention.

 In March 2013, Chang traveled to Seoul, Korea for an appearance with former American President George W. Bush.

 On May 18, 2013, Chang was reelected to a second term to run 2013–2015.
 On the same day, Chang stated that during his first term, the party moved from being $110,000 in debt to posting a modest surplus and that the party attracted 5,000 new members and 1,000 new donors.

 In March 2014, before the end of his 2013–2015 term, Chang stepped down as Chair citing his desire to concentrate on his military and business commitments.
 The Honolulu Star Advertiser noted that during Chang's tenure, the fortunes of the Hawaii Republican Party had fallen, the two most electable Hawaii Republican candidates had lost elections, and that the Republican party had lost ground in the state legislature.

-In September 2017, Hawaii News Now reported that Chang had defrauded individuals out of hundreds of thousands of dollars.
-As of September 7, 2017, he was under investigation by the FBI, Homeland Security, and the State Department of Commerce and Consumer Affairs.